Pure Dimension and Projectivity of Tropical Polytopes: Introduction

 \begin{corollary} A square matrix over $\ft$ is von Neumann regular if and only if its row space and column space have the same pure dimension equal to their generator dimension. \end{corollary}

 Recall that a matrix $A$ is called \textit{idempotent} if $A^2 = A$.
 Idempotent tropical matrices are of particular significance for metric geometry, because of a natural relationship between the tropical idempotency condition on a matrix and the triangle inequality for an associated distance function (see for example \cite{Develin04} for more details).
-We shall see (in Section~\ref{sec_proj} below) that a matrix is von Neumann regular if and only if it shares its column space (or equivalently, its row space) with an idempotent matrix, so Corollary~\ref{cor_regular} also exactly characterises the row and column spaces of idempotent matrices.
+A matrix is von Neumann regular if and only if it shares its column space (or equivalently, its row space) with an idempotent matrix (see, for example, \cite[Theorem 104]{Gaubert98}), so Corollary~\ref{cor_regular} also exactly characterises the row and column spaces of idempotent matrices.
 In fact, many of our results below are proved by working with idempotents, and we believe the technical understanding of tropical idempotency developed may prove to be of independent interest.

 Numerous definitions of \textit{rank} have been introduced and studied for tropical matrices, mostly corresponding to different notions of dimension of the row or column space.
-For example, the \textit{tropical rank} of a matrix is the tropical dimension of its row space (which, by \cite[Theorem~23]{Develin04} or \cite[Theorem~2.6]{K_tropd} for example, coincides with that of its column space).
+For example, the \textit{tropical rank} of a matrix is the tropical dimension of its row space, which by \cite[Theorem~23]{Develin04} for example, coincides with that of its column space (variations of this result can also be found in \cite{Izhakian09} and \cite{Akian12}).
 The \textit{row rank} or \textit{row generator rank} is the generator dimension of its row space, which we shall see below (Section~\ref{sec_dual}) coincides with the dual dimension of its column space.
 The \textit{column rank} or \textit{column generator rank} is defined dually.
 Other important notions of rank include \textit{factor rank} (also known as \textit{Barvinok rank} or \textit{Schein rank}), \textit{Gondran-Minoux row rank}, \textit{Gondran-Minoux column rank}, \textit{determinantal rank} and \textit{Kapranov rank}; since these do not play a key role in the present paper we refer the interested reader to \cite{Akian06,Akian09,Develin05} for definitions.
 Of these different ranks, none are ever lower than the tropical rank, and none are ever higher than the greater of row rank and column rank; the non-obvious parts of this claim are given in \cite[Remark~7.8 and Theorem~8.4]{Akian09} and \cite[Theorem~1.4]{Develin05}.
-Thus, we have:
+Thus, as a corollary we obtain a proof of the following result (which was mentioned without proof in \cite[Fact 4, Section 35.7]{Akian06}):

 \begin{corollary} Let $M$ be a square von Neumann regular matrix (for example, an idempotent matrix) over $\ft$.
 Then the row generator rank, column generator rank, tropical rank, factor/Barvinok/Schein rank, Gondran-Minoux row rank, Gondran-Minoux column rank, determinantal rank and Kapranov rank of $M$ are all equal. \end{corollary}